ythapacs29-lgtm/PACE/README.md

 **Future ideas:** real Canvas authorization and assignment sync, calendar-aware scheduling, longitudinal personal insights, secure account synchronization, and evaluation with students.
 No clinical diagnosis or proven academic/health benefit is claimed.

-## Publish your repository

-Create a new **public**, empty repository on GitHub.
-Leave the GitHub README, license and .gitignore options unchecked because this local repository already contains the project files.
-Then, in this folder: